Art of Learning - Josh Waitzkin Study Notes

 "These moments, where the technical and psychological collide, are where I directed my study of the game"

-"Immediately after each of my [chess] games, I quickly entered the moves into my computer, noting my though process and how I felt emotionally at various stages of the battle"
+"Immediately after each of my [chess] games, I quickly entered the moves into my computer, noting my thought process and how I felt emotionally at various stages of the battle"

 You need a Process